Nuitka/Nuitka/Using-Plugin-Options.rst

 the plugin's variable with the same name, so that Nuitka can identify it.

-**User plugins** are activated by the command line parameter ``--user-plugin=<script.py>``, where the parameter is a filename (-path) of a Python script that implements the plugin protocol, i.e. it must be a class that inherits ``nuitka.plugins.PluginBase.UserPluginBase`` -- just like every Nuitka plugin.
+**User plugins** are activated by the command line parameter ``--user-plugin=<script.py>``, where the parameter is a filename (-path) of a Python script implementing the plugin protocol, i.e. it must be a class that inherits ``nuitka.plugins.PluginBase.UserPluginBase`` -- just like every Nuitka plugin.